MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 1. Add the following details:

-    1. **Display name**: The name of your provider transformation, for example, "Transform Sales Orders".
+    1. **Display name**: The name of your provider transformation, for example, "Transform Sales Orders."

     1. **Logical name:** The unique identifier of your provider.
-This value will be the import and export key of the data.
+This value is the import and export key of the data.
 It should start with the publisher's prefix.
 For example, Microsoft uses the publisher prefix msdyn\_.
 Examples for logical name are: msdyn\_flexe\_fulfillmentorderproduct\_orderline, and msdyn\_flexe\_fulfillmentorder\_order.

     1. **Source type**: This field indicates what type of data is received.
 There are two options: **JsonDocument** or **Dataverse Entity**.
 If your data is already in Dataverse, select **Dataverse Entity**.
 If not, select **JsonDocument**.
-This information will be used in the Power Automate element you define to look up the transformation.
+This information is used in the Power Automate element you define to look up the transformation.

-    1. **Source object name**: The name of the data you are transforming.
-If you are transforming a Dataverse record, make sure the **Source Object Name** is the same name as in the Dataverse table.
+    1. **Source object name**: The name of the data you're transforming.
+If you're transforming a Dataverse record, make sure the **Source Object Name** is the same name as in the Dataverse table.

     1. **Destination object name**: The destination of the record you want to transform.

-    1. **Transformation**: The Power Query Online MQuery that will be used to transform the input data.
+    1. **Transformation**: The Power Query Online MQuery that is used to transform the input data.
 For information about Power Query and MQuery, see [What is Power Query?](/power-query/power-query-what-is-power-query) and [Power Query M formula language reference.](/powerquery-m/) The following is an example of a MQuery that transforms a sales order from an external order service to a sales order in Intelligent Order Management.

 ```powerquery-m
 shared TransformSourceData =